 There are so many benefits to starting your plants from seed.
 If you’re debating whether or not it’s worth starting your garden from seed this year, check out my article on Starting Seeds vs. Buying Plants for the pros and cons of each.

-Can I just say… starting from seed is not easy!
+Can I just say… starting from seed takes practice!
 If you’ve never done it there’s definitely a learning curve, even if you’ve been gardening all your life.
 If you’ve always planted from nursery stock, consider learning how to start seeds indoors.
 For me, it was important to learn how to start my garden from seed so that I wouldn’t be dependent upon nurseries to supply me with my plants each year.
 A day might come when we have to start a garden without the help of outside sources.
 It would be good to know how to survive without them.

 I’ve made a lot of mistakes and tried a lot of different methods, and have finally come up with the easiest way to start plants from seed indoors.

 Here’s what you need to know to successfully start seeds indoors for strong, healthy plants!

 Is it time?
 Determine when to start seeds indoors.

 Certain plants need to be put in the ground at certain times.
 Broccoli and cabbage will go in much earlier than tomatoes and peppers because they’re cold hardy, whereas tomatoes and peppers need long, hot days to thrive.
 Cold hardy plants can be put in before the last frost, but warmer weather crops must be planted after the last frost or they’ll die in the cold weather.
 You want to start seeds indoors in order of when things should be planted.